-Tracks to Two Way Learning is a train-the-trainer resource which aims to improve quality teaching and learning of Aboriginal students through the four dimensions of Staff Knowledge and Practice, Community Engagement, Policy and Practice, Learner Engagement.
+Tracks to two-way learning is a train-the-trainer resource which aims to improve quality teaching and learning of Aboriginal students through the 4 dimensions of Staff Knowledge and Practice, Community Engagement, Policy and Practice, Learner Engagement.

 The resource was developed in collaboration with Aboriginal and non-Aboriginal researchers, educators and community people.

 The Facilitators Guide provides guidance to a Two-Way Facilitator Team (an Aboriginal and a non-Aboriginal person working as partners in a team) on how to collaboratively plan and deliver short term and long term professional learning, using the 12 Focus Areas resources.
 Activities can be altered to ensure the delivery is most suited to the specific needs of a particular education or training site.